 Any will template should direct the personal representative to pay the debts and taxes associated with the estate.
 The probate proceeding is designed to make sure all of the debts and taxes are paid before any of the heirs get anything.
 If you have more than one will or a will substitute of some sort, this provision of the will needs to be carefully coordinated with any other documents.

-Since the new estate tax laws have raised the value an estate has to have before it is taxed, federal estate taxes are not an issue for most folks.
-However, there are about half the states that have estate taxes that can be a real bite.
+Since the estate tax laws have raised the value an estate has to have before it is taxed, federal estate taxes are not an issue for most folks.
+However, there are about a third of the states that have state estate taxes that can be a real bite.
 You’ll have to check and see if your state has a state estate tax.
 The value where a state estate tax is assessed generally a lot lower than the value required to trigger the federal estate tax.
 If you do have a taxable estate, avoiding the estate tax is a big deal.
 The states with estate taxes commonly take about 16% of the estate over a million dollars.
 The federal estate tax isn’t assessed until the estate is at least over $5 million, but the federal tax is basically 40%.
 Under Trump’s tax laws, the federal estate tax doesn’t kick in until after $11 million, but Trump’s tax laws will revert back to 2016 level on December 31st, 2025.
 So you should plan for a $5 million estate tax limit.
 It’s worth every dime you pay to cut the estate taxes.
 Learning how to write a will or living trust that helps avoid estate taxes could mean hundreds of thousands or even millions of extra dollars for your family.
 It’s well worth any effort you make.
 You can use my book, Protecting Your Financial Future, to educate yourself.

 Name Guardians for Minor Children

 If you don’t have minor children, skip this part.
-HOWEVER, if you have minor children, this is absolutely CRITICAL.
+HOWEVER, if you have minor children or even minor grandchildren, this is absolutely CRITICAL.
 Some of the saddest stories in my legal carrier are associated with folks who got the guardianship provision in their will screwed up, or they didn’t have a will.
 Even when the attorneys are showing you how to write a will, most of them don’t get this provision right.
 Your minor children need to have you name a guardian to take care of them if you die.

 Don’t just name John and Mary as guardians.
 Educate the judge, who will be making the decision as to who raises your children.
 One common question is, “Can I prevent the ex-spouse from getting the kids?”
 The answer is technically no, but if you word the guardian provision correctly and educate the judge, you stand a chance of preventing an ex from getting the kids.
 Often a deadbeat ex doesn’t want the kids; they want the money.
 Using a trust can make sure your money goes to the children exclusively.